neurocom/street-fighter/quanta/email_receiver_quantum.md

 ### Mail Parsing
 - Analyzes the content of the filtered emails to identify reservation-related information.
 - Utilizes regular expressions, Natural Language Processing (NLP) techniques, or custom parsing rules to extract relevant data.
+- Uses NLP techniques to identify and process emails in multiple languages.
+- Recognizes and converts various currencies and date formats commonly found in emails.
+This will ensure that parsed data is accurate and standardized.
 - Converts extracted data into a structured format (e.g., JSON or XML) that can be easily processed and queued for further processing.
-- UNIVERSAL??????????????????????????????
 - The Mail Parsing component will also be implemented as a serverless Lambda function.
 Serverless is appropriate because it provides on-demand processing for parsing individual emails and allows auto-scaling based on the volume of incoming emails.

 ### Mail Authenticator